 ETIV provides housing to volunteers at our Volunteer House, which is definitely the most social place to live and the option that most volunteers choose.
 However, please note that our ETIV office is also located in the volunteer house.
 Therefore, those who would prefer a clear separation between work and home life may prefer one of our other accommodation options.
 The volunteer house is quite large with 6 bedrooms, 2 shared bathrooms, a large kitchen and living room area and 3 balconies with beautiful views of the river, the garden and the neighborhood.

-We have several hammocks around the volunteer house where volunteers can lounge, and we have a fantastic garden that is filled with fruit trees including 3 big coconut trees, a mango, lime and cacao tree and several flowers and plants that attract many caterpillars, butterflies, reptiles & birds including at least 2 different species of hummingbirds.
+We have a couple of hammocks around the volunteer house where volunteers can lounge, and we have a nice garden with fruit trees including several big coconut trees and many flowers and plants that attract caterpillars, butterflies, reptiles & birds including at least 4 different species of hummingbirds.
+We also have a compost pile and some organic veggies growing in the garden.
 The riverfront is less than 100 feet from our house (even closer during high tide!) and has a beach with many fishing boats on it and nice views of the beautiful peninsula that separates the river from the ocean.

 Passagem is one of the poorer neighborhoods in Itacaré, making it ideal for meaningful community development work.
 However, volunteers must take sensible precautions, such as not walking alone at night and not displaying valuable merchandise or large sums of money.
 We recommend that volunteers staying longer than one month consider buying a cheap used bicycle, as this makes getting around Itacaré and to all of the beaches fast and easy.